- Location and Housing

 Welcome to the Global Business Institute (GBI), your opportunity to study and practice business.
 GBI prepares you for the business world through coursework that advances your degree, offers out-of-the-classroom experiences that create cultural competence, and internship opportunities that provide you with transferable workplace skills.

-A global center of finance, London offers an unparalleled setting for studying international accounting practices and issues.
-A Pitt Business accounting faculty member will teach your accounting course, which will focus on the IASB and the ways in which global companies are tackling real-work accounting issues.
+A global center of finance, London offers an unparalleled setting for studying international business practices and issues.
+A Pitt Business accounting faculty member will teach your business course, which will focus on the the ways in which global companies are tackling real-work business issues.
 Learn the Underground as you commute from your flat in a London neighborhood to your part-time internship for credit or take advantage of the other course offerings, which are taught by British faculty from world-renowned institutions throughout the city.

-The GBI London Accounting Issues program is a partnership between Pitt Business and the University of Pittsburgh Accounting Association (UPAA), and priority acceptance into this program is given to active UPAA members.
+The GBI London: International Business Issues program is a partnership between Pitt Business and the University of Pittsburgh Accounting Association (UPAA), and priority acceptance into this program is given to active UPAA members; however, all Pitt Business students are welcome to apply.
 Learn more about UPAA here!
+Scholarships are also provided to active UPAA members, for more information visit the additional Information tab.

 Want to learn more?
 Check out the Pitt Business To the World student blog and this video.